marcomarino123/Bethe-Salpeter-equation/README.md

-# BSE
-BSE from a Tigh-Binding Hamiltonian
-(q->0 implemented, but the structure to consider also the q\neq0 limit is built)
+Bethe-Salpeter equation from a Tigh-Binding Hamiltonian (q->0 implemented, but the structure to consider also the q\neq0 limit is built) Magnetic and not-magnetic systems can be considered

-Magnetic and Not-Magnetic Systems

-final version: 13

 (doing testing)

-the formula of the pdf here need some adjustments
+Formulas are in my phd-thesis